sevkioruc/docs/docs/example-use-cases/user-groups.md

 sidebar_position: 3
 ---

-# Project Management App
+# User Groups

-This example shows how to model simple project management app with Permify's DSL, Permify Schema.
+This use case shows how to organize permissions based on groupings of users or resources.
+In this use case we'll follow a simple project management app with Permify's DSL, [Permify Schema].

+[Permify Schema]: /docs/getting-started/modeling

 -------